SystemsApproach/ops/intro.rst

     typically implies continuously making small incremental changes rather than performing large disruptive upgrades.

-  * **DevOps:** An engineering discipline (usually implied by CI/CD) that balances feature velocity against system stability.
-It is a practice typically associated with container-based (also known as *cloud native*) systems, as typified by *Site Reliability Engineering (SRE)* practiced by cloud providers like Google.
+  * **DevOps:** An engineering discipline that fuses the Development process and Operational requirements silos, balancing feature velocity against system reliability.
+As a practice, it leverages CI/CD methods and is typically associated with container-based (also known as *cloud native*) systems, as typified by *Site Reliability Engineering (SRE)* practiced by cloud providers like Google.

   * **In-Service Software Upgrade (ISSU):** A requirement that a component continue running during the deployment of an upgrade,